Partial wave analysis of the charmed baryon hadronic decay $\Lambda_c^+\to\Lambda\pi^+\pi^0$: Systematic uncertainties

 \item [\romanFive.] \emph{Data-MC differences.} To estimate possible systematic uncertainties due to the difference between the MC-determined efficiency and the experimental one, the effects from tracking and PID of $\pip$ candidates, and the reconstruction of $\Lambda$ and $\piz$ candidates are considered.
 The reconstruction efficiency differences between data and MC simulations have been investigated in previous studies, such as $\Lambda$ reconstruction in Ref.~\cite{sys_Lmd}, $\piz$ reconstruction in Ref.~\cite{sys_piz}, and $\pip$ tracking and PID in Ref.~\cite{sys_pip}.
 The correction factors $w=\varepsilon_\mathrm{Data}/\varepsilon_\mathrm{MC}$ are assigned as the weighting factors of the PHSP MC sample and the fit procedure is repeated.
 Including the weighting factors, Eq.~\eqref{eq:helictyEx} becomes

 where $w(x_i)$ is the weighting factor for the $i$-th event.
 The resulting variations on the final results are considered as systematic uncertainties.

-\item [\romanSix.] \emph{Resonance components.} To estimate the systematic uncertainties from possible additional resonance components, the $\Sigma(1910)^0$ state is included in the fits, as the $\Sigma(1910)^0$ is the most significant possible component among the tested resonances.
-The corresponding changes on the fit results are taken into account as systematic uncertainties.
+\item [\romanSix.] \emph{Resonance components.} To estimate the systematic uncertainties from resonance components, the amplitude fit is repeated by including each possible additional resonance among those listed in Sec.~\ref{sec:nominal}.
+The corresponding largest changes on the fit results among all variations of resonance components are taken into account as systematic uncertainties.

 \item [\romanSeven.] \emph{Polarization of initial $\lcp$.} In the nominal fit, the total amplitude is constructed using Eq.~\eqref{eq:helicty14}, where the initial state $\lcp$ is assumed to be unpolarized.
 To estimate the systematic uncertainties due to polarization of initial $\lcp$, the polarization parameters $P_{x,y,z}$ are introduced as free parameters, and the total amplitude is rewritten as